AnxiousDez/College-Enquiry-Chatbot/README.md

 ## Overview

-Academia is an innovative chatbot project designed to provide users with a dynamic and accessible conversational experience.
+Academia is a dedicated chatbot project created for IIIT Naya Raipur, designed to provide users with a dynamic and accessible conversational experience.
 The chatbot supports both text and speech inputs and utilizes a pre-trained neural network for intelligent responses.
 The accompanying web interface enhances user interaction, offering a seamless platform for communication.

 ## Key Features